AhmedShehata98/cloned-youtube-next/README.md

 <br>

-- show youtube videos .
+- Watch youtube videos .

 - Read comments and description on videos content .

-- get youtube channels content and videos .
+- Get youtube channels content and videos details .

-- can explore different content quickly with sidebar categories .
+- Can explore different content quickly with sidebar categories .

 - You can also search for youtube videos or channels using input search .